Cherrybook.

 Producer overview

-Simon Brown and Merlith Cruz operate their coffee production in the Cajamarca region of Peru, specifically within the Jaén area.
-Their coffee cultivation occurs at high elevations, ranging between 1800 and 2050 meters above sea level.
+Simon Brown and Merlith Cruz operate in the Cajamarca region of Peru, specifically within the Jaén area.
+Their coffee production takes place at high elevations, ranging between 1800 and 2050 meters above sea level.

-The catalog footprint for Simon Brown and Merlith Cruz includes four total lots, all of which have been carried by Kiss the Hippo Coffee.
-These lots represent a range of their production output across recent harvest cycles.
+The catalog footprint for Simon Brown and Merlith Cruz consists of four total coffee lots.
+These lots are currently carried by one roaster, Kiss the Hippo Coffee.

-Recent catalog examples include the Peru Las Etíopes Gesha and the Peru Las Etíopes Caturra, both processed as washed coffees.
-Additionally, the catalog features a natural-process Green Tip Gesha and a washed Etiopes Field Blend consisting of heirloom and caturra varieties.
+Recent catalog examples include the Peru Las Etíopes Gesha and the Peru Las Etíopes Caturra, both of which are washed coffees.
+Another recent entry is the Peru Las Etíopes Green Tip Gesha, which underwent a natural process.

-The work of Simon Brown and Merlith Cruz is characterized by a focused varietal selection and a consistent application of both washed and natural processing techniques.
+The work of Simon Brown and Merlith Cruz is characterized by a focus on specific varietals like Geisha and Caturra processed through both washed and natural methods.

 • Geisha and Caturra focus